 This will depend very much on where you are, but regardless you will be served it hot, from where it will need to cracked before eating.
 This is where the region varieties kick in.

-Eating balut in the Philippines!
+Eating it in the Philippines!

 In the Philippines, you crack the top, take it off before adding strong vinegar and salt.
 You then suck the juice out before essentially sucking the duck out and chewing the balut.

 It is served on a bed of greens like coriander and sometimes fried onions, much like street oysters.
 You then crack, suck the juice, but largely eat it raw.
 A very different vibe.
+Balut is called pong tia koon in Cambodian.

 Balut in China